regebro/supporting-python-3/source/preparing.rst

 subclass from ``object``, even if they don't do so explicitly.

-There are many differences between new and old classes, but few of them will cause you any problems when porting.
-If you use multiple inheritance you are probably going to encounter problems because if the different method resolution orders.\ [#mro]_
+There are many differences between new and old classes, but few of them will cause you any problems with Python 3.
+If you use multiple inheritance you are probably going to encounter problems because of the different method resolution orders.\ [#mro]_

-If you use multiple inheritance you should therefore switch to using new-style classes before porting.
+If you use multiple inheritance you should therefore switch to using new-style classes before adding Python 3 support.
 This is done by making sure all objects subclass from ``object``, and you will probably have to change the order you list the super-classes in the class definitions.

 .. _richcomparisons: